Jahnavi2711/Iris-classification/README.md

 The Iris Classification Web App is a simple and interactive application that:

-   1.Trains a machine learning model using the popular Iris dataset
+   1. Trains a machine learning model using the popular Iris dataset

-   2.Saves the trained model for later use
+   2. Saves the trained model for later use

-   3.Creates a Flask web app for user interaction
+   3. Creates a Flask web app for user interaction

-   4.Allows users to input flower features and get real-time predictions on species.
+   4. Allows users to input flower features and get real-time predictions on species.

 Algorithm Used:  KNN